Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Results and discussion

-The results for the best fits as explained in the last subsection are summarized in Table~\ref{table02}.
-Figures 1 and 2 show the best fits compared to the total dynamical mass obtained by \citet{vikhlinin06}, as mentioned in section~\ref{cluster-profiles}.
+The results for the best fits as explained in Section~\ref{cluster-profiles} are summarized in Table~\ref{table02}.
+Figs.~\ref{plot_data1-6} and~\ref{plot_data7-12} show the best fits of the theoretical masses compared to the total dynamical ones obtained in \citet{vikhlinin06}.
+In all cases, the parameter $\Delta_\mathrm{AIC}<2$ and so, in general, the $f(\chi)=\chi^{3/2}$ model is good in fitting the observational data.

-From the best-fit analysis, we see that our model is capable to account for the total dynamical mass of the 12 clusters of galaxies, except at the very inner regions for some of them, a persistent behavior more accentuated for A907 and A1991.
-Furthermore, as can be seen in table~\ref{table02}, there are 2 clusters, A1413 and A2029, for which the parameter $r_s$ estimated is very far from the mean value of the other clusters.
-This parameter appears in the gravitational acceleration~\eqref{final-acc} only through the integral~\eqref{Phi_c1}.
-Comparing its contribution to the acceleration with respect to the other two terms in equation~\eqref{final-acc}, we found that the dominant second order term is the one with the parameter $B$, and the contribution of the derivative of the integral~\eqref{Phi_c1} is very small (because $r_s$ appears inside a logarithm and the particular combination of the functions in such equation).
-Moreover, the $\Delta_\mathrm{AIC}<2$ obtained for all the clusters indicates that, in general, the fitted model is very good.
+From the best-fit analysis, we see that our model is capable to account for the total dynamical masses of the 12 clusters of galaxies, except at the very inner regions for some of them, a persistent behavior more accentuated for A907 and A1991.
+Notice that the parameter $A$ quantifies the extra Newtonian-like contribution to the dynamical mass (cf.~equation~\eqref{final-acc}), and the parameters $B$ and $r_s$ are present in the $\Phi_c^{(2)}$ term only (equation~\eqref{Phi_c1}).
+As can be seen in Table~\ref{table02}, there are two systems, A1413 and A2029, for which the estimated parameter $r_s$ is very far from the mean value for the other clusters.
+Comparing its contribution to the acceleration with respect to the other two terms in equation~\eqref{final-acc}, we found that the dominant second order term is the one with the parameter $A$, and the contribution of the derivative of the integral~\eqref{Phi_c1} is very small (since $r_s$ appears inside a logarithm and because of the particular combination of the functions in such equation).

-From the figures, we see that our ``MOND-like'' relativistic correction model is better at the outer regions of these systems, exactly where dark matter is introduced in the standard Newtonian gravity scenario.
-In this sense, our model is better than standard MOND, which needs huge amounts of extra matter to fit the observations in these systems.
-Also, the second order perturbation analysis of the metric theory~\eqref{power-law} with $b=3/2$, was capable to account for the observations of the rotation curves of spiral galaxies and the Tully-Fisher relation, and the gravitational lensing in individual, groups and clusters of galaxies \citep{mendoza13}.
-In this work, we kept fixed these parameters at perturbation order $\mathcal{O}(2)$ to obtain the $\mathcal{O}(4)$ of the model, with the additional result that it is possible to fit the dynamical mass of clusters of galaxies without the need of extra dark matter.
+From the figures, we see that the ``MOND-like'' relativistic correction of our model is better at the outer regions of the galaxy clusters than standard MOND, that needs extra matter to fit the observations in these systems.
+Also, the second order perturbation analysis of the metric theory $f(\chi)=\chi^{3/2}$ was capable to account for the observations of the rotation curves of spiral galaxies and the Tully-Fisher relation, and the gravitational lensing in individual, groups and clusters of galaxies \citep{mendoza13}.
+In this work, we keep fixed those parameters at $\mathcal{O}(2)$ of perturbations to obtain the $\mathcal{O}(4)$ of the model, with the additional result that it is possible to fit the dynamical masses of clusters of galaxies without the need of extra DM.